 The guideline is intended to be used by

-- people and companies regulated under the Contaminated Land Management Act 1997, the Protection of the Environment Operations Act 1997, the Radiation Control Act 1990 and the Plastic Reduction and Circular Economy Act 2021
+- people and companies regulated under the Contaminated Land Management Act 1997, the Protection of the Environment Operations Act 1997, the Protection from Harmful Radiation Act 1990 and the Plastics Reduction and Circular Economy Act 2021.

 - environmental consultants who are involved in developing a cost estimate for a responsible party